 Why Indoor Air Quality Suffers While You’re on Vacation

 Oftentimes, all mold needs to grow is high humidity.
-What you didn’t know is that your HVAC system acts as a dehumidifier for all the air in your house.
+In addition to cooling and heating, your HVAC system acts as a dehumidifier for all the air in your house.
 By turning off the system, the air no longer circulates in the home and, as a result, becomes stale and saturated with moisture.
-Before you leave for your trip, instead of turning the air conditioning off, turn it down so you still save on the cooling bill, but still circulate and condition the air within the house.
+Additionally, with limited air processing through your home, it’s easier for pollutants, dust, and particulate matter to accumulate while you’re away.
+The longer you’re gone, the more the effects worsen.